kdlovett/keith-website/_posts/journal/2017-02-12-german_words.md

 * nachzuholen... - to catch up on...
 (Ich will an der Fernsehsendung nachzuholen. - I want to catch up on the show.)

 * Wahrscheinlich... - probably...
 (Wahrscheinlich werde ich nach Abendessen schlafen. - I'll probably sleep after dinner.)

+* Niemals... - At no point, never...
+(Ich hätte an das niemals gedacht. - I would have never thought of that.)